ductwork/ductwork.github.io/getting-started/configuration.md

 ## `pipeline_advancer.steps.max_depth`

-Sets the maximum cardinality of a single step in a single stage.
-This configuration only applies to the `expand` transition as the number of steps it can produce is dynamic.
-If the maximum depth value is exceeded during pipeline advancement, a `Ductwork::Pipeline::StepDepthError` error is raised.
+Sets the maximum cardinality of steps in a single branch.
+This configuration only applies to the `expand` and `divide` transitions as the number of steps can increase while transitioning.
+If the maximum depth value is exceeded during pipeline advancement, the pipeline will be halted as it cannot continue.

 **Default:** -1 (unlimited)